What is a GCSE in Design and Technology?

 Non-Exam Assessment (NEA) – approximately 35 hours – 100 marks – 50% of the qualification (internally assessed and externally moderated).

 Learners will choose one of three design challenges.
 They are required to complete one creative design and make task, based on the challenge they have chosen.
 In completing the design and make task, the learner will be required to produce the following evidence: a design brief developed in response to one of the design challenges set by exam board, a final graphic product based on that design brief, and additional evidence as necessary, including a design portfolio, to enable the assessment of the learner’s attainment.

 Graphics in Design Technology will provide opportunities to progress to one of the many further and higher education courses such as A-Levels, Apprenticeships and BTEC Diplomas and University.
 It will also provide valuable skills for working in a range of similar careers including: Graphic Designer, Interior Designer, Architect, Product Designer, Photographer, Engineer, theatre, film/television, the construction industry and many more.

 Got A Question?

-If you have a question about Design and Technology you can use the form below to contact Mrs Kulandhaisamy, Subject Leader for Design and Technology.
+If you have a question about Design and Technology you can use the form below to contact Mrs Kulandhaisamy, Department Leader for Technology.